juepi/PIO-ESP8266-Template/README.md

 * When the ESP boots, it will slowly blink the onboard LED until all MQTT topics are received
 * After that, the onboard LED will start flashing rapidly.
 The ESP is now waiting for the new binary to be uploaded
 * Click "Upload" in PIO to compile and upload the new sketch
-* When the upload has finished, the ESP will boot the new sketch and finish the OTA update process
+* When the upload has finished, the ESP will boot the new sketch and finish the OTA update process by setting `topic/tree/OTAinProgress` and `topic/tree/OTAupdate` to "off".
 * You can verify the status by reading the `topic/tree/OTAstatus` topic, which should throw the string "update_success"

-### Adding your own MQTT topics to the sketch
+### Adding your own MQTT topic subscriptions to the sketch
 If you want to add your own MQTT topic subscription, you will need to adopt the following files:

 * `include/mqtt-ota-config.h`